MARGARET M. CLEMENTS, Ph.D

 Mentor-protégé Relationships

-Relevant Coursework: Macroeconomics of Educational Research, Strategies for Educational Inquiry, Intermediate Statistics Applied to Education, Multivariate Analysis in Educational Research, Advanced Program Evaluation, Comparative Education, Educational Policy Studies, Educational Policy Making and Implementation
+Relevant Coursework: Macroeconomics of Educational Research, Strategies for Educational Inquiry, Intermediate Statistics Applied to Education, Multivariate Analysis in Educational Research, Advanced Program Evaluation, Comparative Education, Policy Making, Policy Implementation and Policy Analysis

 •SELECTED PUBLICATIONS and GOVERNMENT REPORTS •

-Alcantara, Armando and Clements, Margaret M., (In press).
+Alcantara, Armando and Clements, Margaret M. (2009).
 Intellectual property and the cultural aspects of collaboration: Comparisons between Mexico and the United States.
-In K. Biraimah, W. Gaudelli & J. Zajda (Eds.).
-Education and Social Inequality in the Global Culture Vol. 4.
+In J. Zajda & V. Rust (Eds.).
+Globalisation, Comparative Education and Policy Research, Vol. 5 .
 Dordrecht: Kluwer Academic Publishers.

 Clements, Margaret M. and Alcantara, Armando (2005).
 La tutoría en los programas de doctorado en educación de México y los Estados Unidos: Un estudio comparativo.
 Hermasillo, Mexico.